-(Pocket-lint) - Home cinema isn't just about the picture, sound is equally as important.
-And over the years, the quality of the audio experience in the home has grown dramatically.
+(Pocket-lint) - Home cinema isn't just about the picture, sound is equally as important, and there have been significant advancements in that area in recent times.

 No longer are we confined to 5.1 and 7.1 surround sound systems, we can have fully encompassing, cinema-like experiences thanks to the rapid take-up of Dolby Atmos.

-Available on movies and even sports broadcasts these days, Atmos is doing for sound what Blu-ray and 4K Ultra HD did for video performance.
+Available on movies, sports broadcasts, and even games these days, Atmos is doing for sound what Blu-ray and 4K Ultra HD did for video performance.

 What is Dolby Atmos?